-These minimum standards are established specifically for Category II airports located near urban areas with high aircraft traffic volume and a high demand for airport space.
+These minimum standards are established specifically for Category IV airports located in or near urban or prime recreational areas, with medium aircraft traffic volume and good growth potential.
 The Oregon airport system is an important component of the state's overall transportation network.
 The airports generate economic growth and livability throughout the state.
 In addition to the federal grant assurance obligations, the Oregon Department of Aviation has established minimum standards to foster safe, efficient, and high quality commercial aeronautical services for the airport users and tenants.